hexagontruth/soundcube/README.md

 - [CUDA](https://developer.nvidia.com/cuda-downloads)

-When using Theano, it may be necessary to set "backend" to "theano" in your `.keras/keras.json` file.
+With virtualenv and pip, run the following from the project root directory to install all Python dependencies:

+          virtualenv -p `which python3` .env
+          source .env/bin/activate
+          pip install -r requirements.txt

 ## Quick Start

-To train and generate with a model using the default configuration:
+To train and generate a model using the default configuration:

   1. Place existing music files in the `music` directory.